-The semi-analytical sensitivities calculated for the same base model are shown in Fig. 14.
+The semi-analytical sensitivities calculated for the same base model are shown in Fig. 15.
 The semi-analytical sensitivities were calculated only for Frequency 1.
-Examining Fig. 12 and comparing to Fig. 14, we see excellent correspondence in terms of the sensitivity patterns.
+Examining Fig. 13 and comparing to Fig. 15, we see excellent correspondence in terms of the sensitivity patterns.
 The advantage of the semi-analytic sensitivity computation is that is requires only two full field simulation runs and therefore provides for two orders of magnitude reduction in the number of simulation runs required.
-The sensitivities shown in Fig. 12 and 13 provide validation for the semi-analytic sensitivities derived earlier.
+The sensitivities shown in Figs. 13 and 14 provide validation for the semi-analytic sensitivities derived earlier.
 I can now use this in an inverse scheme to estimate gridblock permeabilities using pressure data.